 Cloud Computing Services

-Cloud Computing Services are provided by cloud services providers in various forms but all of them can be categories into 3 types.
+Cloud Computing Services are provided by cloud services providers in various forms but all of them can be categorised into 3 types.

 - SaaS (Software as a Service)